Mazur's main conjecture at Eisenstein primes

 Finally, we verify (g) for $i=j+1$.
 Suppose $\rho_{x_{j-1}e}(n_{j-1})>1$.
 If $\rho_{x_j e}(n_j) < \rho_{x_{j-1}e}(n_{j-1})$, then $\rho_{x_{j+1}e}(n_{j+1})\leq \rho_{x_j e}(n_j) < \rho_{x_{j-1}e}(n_{j-1})$.
 Suppose then that $\rho_{x_j e}(n_j) = \rho_{x_{j-1}e}(n_{j-1})$.
 It follows from (f) in the case $i=j$ (which holds by induction) that $\rho_{(x_j+1)e}(\rH^1_{\F(n_j)}(K,T^{(m)})^{\pm}) \geq 1$.
 This implies that \eqref{eq:case1} holds, and so, by \eqref{eq:equalityconds} above, $\rho_{(x_j+5)e}(n_{j+1}) < \rho_{x_j e}(n_j)= \rho_{x_{j-1}e}(n_{j-1})$.
 As $x_{j+1} = x_j+5$ in this case (see (i) above), this shows that (g) holds. \end{proof}

 This completes the proof of Theorem \ref{thm:Zp-twisted}.

 \begin{rmk} The strategy to produce the $n_i\in \mathscr{N}^{(k)}$ as in the preceding proof is similar to the one employed in \cite[$\S$3.3.3]{eisenstein} but technically more delicate.
-In particular, comparing the condition (b) here and the condition (b) in \emph{op.\,cit.}, one will notice that the one stated herein is weaker (and would follow from condition (b) in \emph{op.\,cit.}).
+In particular, comparing condition (b) here and condition (b) in \emph{op.\,cit.}, one will notice that the one stated herein is weaker.
 The issue is exactly the one hinted at previously: we have removed the dependence of the error term on $\alpha$, but at the cost of having to work with the $\fm^m$-torsion.
 This prevents us from proving that we can take $b_{M(n_{t-1})}(n_t)=d_1(M(n_{t-1}))-e$ (notation as in \cite{eisenstein}) -- and so being able to work with the stronger condition (b).
-This results in the need for the additional conditions (f) and (g), which can be thought as an induction step on ``the number of summands of the $\fm^m$-torsion of the Selmer groups that are not bounded by (controlled) multiples of $e$''.
-Philosophically, this is what is done in the proof of \cite[Lemma 1.6.4]{howard}, where however, as $e=0$, one can work with the $\fm$-torsion and have an equality for the order in Proposition \ref{prop:prime2}. \end{rmk}
+This results in the need for the additional conditions (f) and (g), which can be thought of as an induction step on ``the number of summands of the $\fm^m$-torsion of the Selmer groups that are not bounded by (controlled) multiples of $e$''.
+Philosophically, this is what is done in the proof of \cite[Lemma 1.6.4]{howard}, where however, as $e=0$, one can work with the $\fm$-torsion and has an equality for the order in Proposition \ref{prop:prime2}. \end{rmk}